 - Apply aftershave liberally.

-- Moisturize: Once your head has fully dried, you’ll feel your skin getting a bit taut.
-This is when you want to apply your moisturizer.
+- Moisturize: Once your head has fully dried but before you feel your skin getting taut, this is when you want to apply your moisturizer.
 Omitting this step will cause your skin to work overtime to replace the natural oils and can lead to a dry and/or overly oily scalp.

 Going razor bald can be a bit of a leap, but if done correctly it can also be a completely liberating way take back the reins of your personal appearance and refuse to have your “look” be defined exclusively by your genes.